 Pronounced “Preskit” to locals, Prescott has a lot to offer under two hours north of Phoenix.
 From hiking to rock climbing there is plenty to do in the outdoors for a day trip.

 Speaking of outdoor activities, you may be surprised to find how much you can do on the water.
-But there are more lakes here than any other town in Arizona.
+But there are more lakes here than in any other town in Arizona.
 Bring your boat and fishing rod.
 Or rent a kayak, canoe, or paddleboard.

 Grown-ups may like to sample some of Arizona’s unique wineries.
 Or find something for everyone strolling down historical Whiskey Row.
 From candy shops to old-west-style saloons, get a sense of the gold rush from over a century ago.

 Sedona is well known for its wellness centers and day spas.
 Just a couple of hours north of Phoenix, many come to spend a day or weekend unwinding in the beautiful surroundings.

 Others come for a day of shopping and some artisanal dining.
 Recent years have seen local wineries making a splash due to the ideal climate for certain grape varieties (which you can visit on a day trip, as well)!

 This area is also popular for arts and culture.
 From indoor galleries to an outdoor art walk, there is an abundance of works to discover.
-Or take part yourself with a glass blowing class while you’re there.
+Or take part yourself in a glass blowing class while you’re there.

 Speaking of works of art, Sedona is set in some of the most stunning natural surroundings.
 With miles of hiking, biking, and off-road trails, you won’t be long searching for ways to explore the surrounding forests and red rocks.